Cambrian-Group/Docs/docs/FAQs.md

 # FAQ

-Answers to frequently asked questions about Celo.
+Answers to frequently asked questions about LMAX Group.

 ---